athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Spells/Dimensional Assault.md

     desc: "half your Speed"
 abilities_mid:
   - name: ""
     desc: "You tumble through space, making a short dimensional hop to better position yourself for an attack.
-Teleport to any square in range that's within reach of a creature, and then make a melee Strike against one creature within your reach.\n\n_Note: Conflux spells refresh Spellstrike._"
+Teleport to any square in range that's within reach of a creature, and then make a melee Strike against one creature within your reach."
 sourcebook: "_Pathfinder Secrets of Magic_"
 ```